eknaub/movlix/README.md

 [![Firebase][firebase-shield]][firebase-url] [![TMDB][tmdb-shield]][tmdb-url]

 ## Features
-- User authentication using Firebase (login, register, password reset, anonymous login)
+- User authentication using Firebase (login, register, password reset, anonymous login, logout)
 - A selection of the latest and best movies using tmdb api
 - Add or remove movies to your favorites, watchlist or recently watched (using the three buttons in the movie previews)
 - Data (favorites, watchlist or recently watched) gets saved in the Firestore Database